 Robberies on the trails and the fact that Santa Ana Volcano erupted as recently as 2005 mean that the park requires all hikers to take a guide and a police escort.
-In 2010 hikers who went up alone and were robbed of everything including their clothes.
+In 2010 hikers who went up alone were robbed of everything including their clothes.
 With that in mind, Eric and I headed up Santa Ana Volcano with a local guide (US$8) and two uniformed policemen.
-It was practically an expedition.
 Guided hikes depart at 11 am sharp so time your arrival accordingly.

 1. Izalco is the iconic, conical volcano and the best vantage point for photos of its beauty is from Santa Ana Volcano.

 2. There’s a gorgeous crater lake on the top of Santa Ana.

 3. The hike up Santa Ana is far easier than the hike up Izalco which requires a serious slog up its steep, scree-covered, treeless flanks.
 You also have to descend into an adjacent valley and then climb up out of that valley just to reach the base of the volcano.